sanjeevai/Image_Classification/README.md

 ### Project Overview

-This is the second project of Machine Learning Engineer Advanced Nanodegree at Udacity.
+This is the second project of ML Advanced Nanodegree from Udacity.

 ### Introduction